Juliet Cadzow

-Juliet Cadzow is a Scottish film and television actress.
+Juliet Cadzow (born 9 May 1948) is a Scottish actress.
 She played Edie McCredie in the children's television series Balamory, Suzie Fraser in BBC series River City and various roles in BBC series Still Game.

 Career

 Cadzow started her career with Billy Connolly in "The Great Northern Welly Boot Show".
-She then went on to have seasons at the Dundee Repertory Theatre, The Traverse, The Lyceum, Salisbury, Watford, Wildcat, 7.84, Borderline Theatre, The Young Vic, and Citizen's Theatre.
+She then went on to have seasons at the Dundee Repertory Theatre, The Traverse, The Lyceum Theatre, Salisbury, Watford, Wildcat, 7.84, Borderline Theatre, The Young Vic, and Citizens Theatre.

 In the television comedy series Still Game, she played the roles of Winston's fantasy woman and the conductress, whom her character became when he was awakened.

 She was nominated for "Best Actress" at the 1997 BAFTA Scotland Awards for her role in the 1992 film Upstate.

-In 2011, Cadzow played Gabriella Catalano in ‘Fast Romance.’
+In 2011, Cadzow played Gabriella Catalano in Fast Romance.

-In 2012, Juliet provided the voice of the resurrected 'Ice Governess' in the Doctor Who Christmas special of 2012 The Snowmen.
+In 2012, Juliet provided the voice of the resurrected Ice Governess in the Doctor Who Christmas special of 2012 The Snowmen.

-In 2018 and 2022, she appeared in two episodes of Molly & Mack as Mrs Anderson.
+In 2018 and 2022, she appeared in two episodes of Molly and Mack as Mrs Anderson.

 In 2018, she appeared in Clique as Glyn Michaels.

-In 2022, Juliet celebrated twenty years of Balamory, with television appearances on BBC The Nine and radio stations such as BBC Radio Scotland and BBC Radio WM.
+In 2022, Cadzow celebrated twenty years of Balamory, with television appearances on BBC The Nine and radio stations such as BBC Radio Scotland and BBC Radio WM.

-Cadzow is currently starring as regular Susie Fraser in River City, she joined the cast in 2018.
+Between 2016 and 2024, Cadzow played the role of Susie Fraser in River City.

 She has played in various pantomimes in the UK over the years and has also appeared in the television series Casualty and Coronation Street.

-In 2023, Cadzow appeared as a guest on a documentary about 100 years of BBC Scotland alongside Balamory co-star Julie Wilson Nimmo and River City cast members, it aired on BBC Radio Scotland and BBC Scotland channel.
+In 2023, Cadzow appeared as a guest on a documentary about 100 years of BBC Scotland alongside Balamory co-star Julie Wilson Nimmo and River City cast members, it aired on BBC Radio Scotland and the BBC Scotland channel.

+In May 2023, it was announced that Cadzow would be starring in the theatre tour of The Stamping Ground across Scotland.

+For the 2026 Balamory reboot, Cadzow will once again be playing Edie McCredie.